brianjknight/Family-Promise-Case-Management/README.md

-# coder-heroes-be-a
+# family-promise-case-mgmt-be-a

 ### Basic Java API Scaffold

-Welcome to your `Coder Heroes`.
+Welcome to your `Family Promise`.
 Use this to start your own Greenfield Project using java, spring, and common industry standards.

 This repository assumes a handful of industry practices and standards.
 We strive to keep you on the bleeding edge of the industry and as a result, we have made some opinions for you so that you don't have to; you're welcome.